georgianacaliman/MeteorShowerProject/README.md

 ## Meteor shower predictions for a certain city using machine learning

+This project uses Jupiter Notebooks, Python libraries such as pandas and numpy, and machine learning to predict meteor showers.
+This is my attempt to play with Python to analyze data and make predictions.
+Data has been acquired from NASA, Wikipedia, and other open sources.

+### Intro

 Comets, Moon phases, and place on Earth influence the observation of the meteor showers.

 Meteoroids can come from comets, asteroids, moons, and planets - here, the focus is on meteoroids that come from 4 popular comets.